ThomasWDonnelly/Bootwire-Starter-Profile/readme.md

 This is a ready to go profile for ProcessWire with Twiter Bootstrap 2.2.2, but no content.

-It has a basic header and footer and the home.php template
+It has a basic header and footer in an includes folder and the home.php template has just a row plus includes for the header and footer, as does the basic-page template.

+topnav.inc is bootstrap ready.

 This is designed for people that want a clean start and are used to creating Bootstrap sites and ProcessWire sites.